-View Inside the Lower Fox Creek School
+Inside the Lower Fox Creek School

 This view was taken not long after the 14 Garden Clubs renovated and furnished the interior of the school.
 Unfortunately a few pieces were stolen not long after its completion; the world globe, dictionary, and a few other pieces.

 Modern interior view showing student desks and the position of the teacher's desk.
 The desks are roughly from the 1920s and from the local Clements School.
 These were also installed by the Garden Clubs.